 Almost three years ago I conducted a simple experiment.
-I placed an air-filled balance disc (like the ones used for balance training for people) under a horse’s hoof.
+I placed a balance pad under a horse’s hoof.
 I had no preconceived notion as to what might happen, but I was curious to find out.
 The results were so astounding that I have spent the past three years experimenting, exploring and refining what I now call the SURE FOOT® Equine Stability Program.

 During this time been exploring SURE FOOT with hundreds of horses, consulted with Dr. Steven Peters (co-author of Evidence-Based Horsemanship), conducted a pilot study with Dr. Hilary Clayton, discussed what is happening with numerous veterinarians including Dr. Joyce Harman and Dr. Rosemary Ganser (both of whom now recommend and/or use SURE FOOT when treating horses), Dr. Robert Bowker, professor at MSU and expert on horse hoof anatomy and other noted equine and human professionals, body workers, farriers and behaviorists.
 While no one can say exactly how SURE FOOT causes these clearly observable changes, it is obvious that there is something profound happening to the horses during the process, which has a long-lasting and/or permanent positive effects on behavior, self-confidence and performance.